 As well as thinking about whether you need to change your trail running shoe style or brand to help with sore toenails and other types of foot pain, consider whether your shoes are ok but you would benefit from swapping out the running shoes’ foam footbed for some more supportive insoles.

 If you get blisters on your feet I suggest you investigate why this is happening and try to solve the root cause of the issue to prevent you from getting them in the first place.

 Sometimes the cause of blisters on your feet is not obvious, especially if you’ve already tried different running shoes and socks.
 Here’s how I solved the mystery of the recurring blisters I used to get on the bottom of my feet from running.

 If you have blisters on your feet then the best thing to do is to keep them clean and try and leave them intact.

 Well.. that’s what everyone says to do, and I do agree with that, but in reality, I’ve had to pop every blister I’ve had on my feet, to relieve the pressure and be able to walk again, so I have some good experience of doing so cleanly.

 For more on that, read how to treat running blisters.

 How good does a foot massage feel??
 Aaaaand how often do you actually massage your feet?
 Thought so.

-I like to massage my feet in two ways – firstly with my hands, and secondly rolling the soles of my feet on a massage ball, which helps to relieve tension especially on the bottom of my feet, and reduce the chances of me suffering from plantar fasciitis (pain from inflammation on the bottom of your foot).
+I like to massage my feet in two ways – firstly with my hands, and secondly by rolling the soles of my feet on a massage ball, which helps to relieve tension, especially on the bottom of my feet, and reduce the chances of me suffering from plantar fasciitis (that pain from inflammation on the bottom of your foot).